 By Damon Reyes, Correspondent

-Throughout the first week of November, the Student Outlook Action Resources (SOAR) club at Embry-Riddle Aeronautical University Prescott hosted their annual Thankful Flags event around the Student Union.
+On Nov.
+15, 2022, the Student Outlook Action Resources (SOAR) club at Embry-Riddle Aeronautical University Prescott hosted their International Week Duck Decorating event at the Student Union.